loshz/metrics_server/README.md

 // Create a new HTTP server and start listening for requests in the background. let server = MetricsServer::http("localhost:8001");

-// Publish you application metrics. let bytes = server.update(Vec::from([1, 2, 3, 4]));
+// Publish your application metrics. let bytes = server.update(Vec::from([1, 2, 3, 4]));
 assert_eq!(4, bytes);